PostHog/posthog.com/contents/blog/pricing-lessons.md

 If you like what you're reading, you'll probably have had a peek at [PostHog's pricing](../pricing).

 Before you copy paste, we've room for improvement.
-Here are a few things we're working on next.
+Here are a few things we're working on next:

 * Transparent enterprise pricing.
 We're currently figuring out how to standardize this by talking to users.
-* More clarity on about what you get if you upgrade.
+* Greater clarity about what you get if you upgrade.
 * An enterprise cloud offering
 * Some way of capturing market share for _extremely high volume_ but _low marginal value_ users